Rumpunzel/rpg-thingy/skill-tests.md

 Stabbing a sleeping guard might be doable with certainty but doing so without alerting any of his fellow guards is by no means a certain task.

 ## Potential Outcomes

 If an action has only one possible outcome, it is certain.
 And action needs at least two (interesting) outcomes to be uncertain.
 While it is true that, at least in theory, a character could trip and fall down the stairs every time, both walking down and falling down the stairs are intrinsically interesting, so the action is certain.

 rpg-thingy offers three different resolution mechanics, depending on the dramatic circumstances.
 All three will be relevant throughout the course of an adventure.

+# Failure is the best Teacher

+When you fail a skill test, you don't get what you want, but you mark **XP** for the skill you used equal to the number of hits you rolled on that test.
+This is the only way go gain **XP** for your skills.
+Using your own traits to increase a test's difficulty might result in you getting more **XP** than you would normally.

+Alternatively, you may choose to gain **1** Favor instead of receiving any **XP.**